 Another popular feature is that the Anigan Evacup is manufactured in the USA, unlike many of the other cups in that price range that are made in China.
 The cheap ones from China are usually very low-quality silicone that’s extremely flimsy.
 This means that it doesn’t open easily and will leak like crazy.
 Avoid these ones!

-Finally, the EvaCup has a very high 4.4/5 star rating on Amazon and comes in 8 different colours.
+Finally, the EvaCup has a nice user rating on Amazon and comes in 8 different colours.
 Why shouldn’t period protection be fun?